RickHUN/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-WriteS a function that concatenates two strings
+Writes a function that copies a string